gytterberg/technical-interview-prep/REACTO-problems/06-misc/02-curry.md

-class: center middle
+# Curry

-## Curry
+## Learning Objective

----
+* Define currying and understand a basic implementation

-## Interviewer Prompt (a)
+## Interviewer Prompt

+Write a function called `curry` that takes a function as an argument, and returns a "curried" version of that function.

 Currying is the process by which a function of N arguments is implemented as N single-argument functions such that first of them takes in the first argument and returns a function which takes in the 2nd argument and so on, until the Nth single-argument function finally returns the value of the multi-argument function being implemented.

-### Your Task:

-Write a function called `curry` that takes a function as an argument, and returns a "curried" version of that function.

-???

-Encourage interviewers to share the next prompts with interviewees to help them understand the concept.

----

-## Interviewer Prompt (b)

 For example, consider the function: